GoXLR-on-Linux/goxlr-on-linux/README.md

 Documentation and scripts to make the GoXLR and GoXLR Mini useful on Linux.

+## Out-of-Box Support
+We're beginning to see out of box support for the GoXLR on various platforms which removes the need to run the script in this repository.
+You can check to see if you'll have this support on [This Wiki Page](https://github.com/GoXLR-on-Linux/goxlr-on-linux/wiki/Out-of-Box-Support).
+As support continues to grow across distributions, this repository will likely be wound down and turned into more of an informational resource.

+## The GoXLR Utility
+Behind the scenes, the team have been working on the [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility/), a tool which allows for all functionality of the GoXLR to work (including mute buttons, effects and samplers).
+It's still considered early-alpha, and as of yet hasn't had any formal releases, but does support a lot of the GoXLR functionality (initialising without windows, mute buttons, colouring, mic profiles, amongst others), so if you're feeling adventurous and would like to take it for a spin and help test, feel free!

+## Basic Functionality
+If you don't yet have out-of-box support, the script in this repository will provide some basic GoXLR functionality, without the utility, the following features of the GoXLR are supported:

 - All of the output and input channels are available (System, Chat, Music, ...)
 - The Faders work
 - The bleep button (`!@#$?*`) works